Kavisha1401/ILLM_Assignments/Assignment_4/README.md

 ## Overview

-This project implements and evaluates N-Gram Language Models for Gujarati text using the **AI4Bharat IndicCorpV2** corpus.
+This assignment implements and evaluates N-Gram Language Models for Gujarati text using the **AI4Bharat IndicCorpV2** corpus.

 The objective is to compare different N-Gram orders and smoothing techniques using **Perplexity** as the evaluation metric.